pomerium/documentation/content/docs/identity-providers/dex-freeipa.md

       #   - YOUR_DOMAIN.dev

       # (If you want to give access to particular group members, I have tested this by creating devops group and members in that group, in freeipa)
-      allowed_groups:
-        - devops

-      # (If you want to give access to particular group members, I have tested this by creating devops group and members in that group, in freeipa)
       allowed_idp_claims:
         groups:
           - devops